Josedlz/Pandemic-simulation/README.md

 # Pandemic-simulation
-Simple graphic simulator for a pandemic using SFML
+Simple graphic simulator for a pandemic written in C++ using SFML